 The nonlinear behavior of elastic materials is usually modelled with hyperelastic models.
 These models rely on the definition of a strain energy function, in different ways according to the material and its behavior.
 This function is obtained from symmetry, thermodynamics and energy considerations.
-In the Lagrangian framework, the strain is expressed in the form of the right Cauchy-Green strain tensor C=FTF where F=∂xi∂Xj is deformation gradient.
-For an isotropic material the strain energy function U is defined as a function of the invariants of the right Cauchy-Green strain tensor I1, I2, I3:
+In the Lagrangian framework, the strain is expressed in the form of the right Cauchy-Green strain tensor C=FTF, where F=∂xi∂Xj is deformation gradient.
+For an isotropic material, the strain energy function U is defined as a function of the invariants of the right Cauchy-Green strain tensor I1, I2, I3:

 U=UI1, I2, I3 (A1)